truenas/documentation/content/_includes/TNHardwareGuide.md

 The uncontested most popular storage controllers used with TrueNAS are the 6 and 12 Gbps (Gigabits per second, sometimes expressed as Gb/s) Broadcom (formerly Avago, formerly LSI) SAS host bus adapters (HBA).
 Controllers ship embedded on some motherboards but are generally PCIe cards with four or more internal or external SATA/SAS ports.
-The 6 Gbps LSI 9211 and its rebranded siblings with the LSI SAS2008 chip, such as the IBM M1015 and Dell H200, are legendary among TrueNAS users who build systems using parts from the second-hand market.
+The 6 Gbps LSI 9211 and rebranded siblings with the LSI SAS2008 chip, such as the IBM M1015 and Dell H200, are legendary among TrueNAS users who build systems using parts from the second-hand market.
 Flash using the latest IT or Target Mode firmware to disable the optional RAID functionality found in the IR firmware on Broadcom controllers.
 For those with the budget, newer models like the Broadcom 9300/9400 series give 12 Gbps SAS capabilities and even NVMe to SAS translation abilities with the 9400 series.
 TrueNAS includes the `sas2flash`, `sas3flash`, and `storcli` commands to flash or perform re-flashing operations on 9200, 9300, and 9400 series cards.